GameAnalytics/GA-SDK-UNITY/README.md

 This is a custom package used with [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) if you want the usual .unitypackage you can download it [here](https://download.gameanalytics.com/unity/GA_SDK_UNITY.unitypackage).

+OBS: If you want to use ILRD with the SDK and you are getting the SDK via UPM you need to download this .unitypackage [here](https://download.gameanalytics.com/unity/GA_ILRD_UNITY.unitypackage).
+This has to do with some dependency issues with the Ad SDKs which are not on UPM yet.

 > :information_source:
 > The Unity SDK include support for **Windows**, **Mac**, **Linux**, **WebGL**, **iOS**, **tvOS**, **Tizen**, **UWP**, **Universal Windows 8** and **Android**.
 >